Blog · Getting paid

 How IgniteOS does this for you

-If you're a tradie who's done waiting a month for money you earned today, see how IgniteOS helps you get paid faster, or take on-site payment before you leave by starting your 14-day free trial (card required, $0 charged until day 14, cancel anytime — free migration and onboarding included).
+Done waiting a month for money you earned today?
+See how IgniteOS helps you get paid faster, or take on-site payment before you leave by starting your 14-day free trial (card required, $0 charged until day 14, cancel anytime — free migration and onboarding included).
 Want to see it first?
-Compare your plan options on pricing or book a demo.
+Compare your plan options on pricing or start a free 14-day trial.

 Kristen Wyborn